VasonSubotin/Collaborative-filtering-system/README.md

-# Resturant recommendation system on collaborative filtering
+# Restaurant recommendation system based on collaborative filtering

 ### In this project, we create a recommendation system based on collaborative filtering.
-The model will recommend a user for a resturant based on his and other users past experiences and in all the restaurants that are in the data set.
+The model will recommend a user for a restaurant based on his and other users past experiences and in all the restaurants that are in the data set.
 ## Collaborative Filtering
-###The goal of  Collaborative Filtering-based (CF) algorithms is to provide item recommendations or predictions based on user's previous likings and opinion of other like-minded users.
+###The goal of  Collaborative Filtering based (CF) algorithms is to provide item recommendations or prediction based on user's previous likings and opinion of other like-minded users.
 The opinions of users can be obtained explicitly from the users or by some implicit measures.In the typical CF scenario, there is a list of m users U={u1,u2,..,um} and the list of n items I={I1,I2,..,Im}. which the user has expresses his opinions about.
 Opinions cab be given by a user as a rating score (in out case this is the stars column).
 There exists a distinguished user ua belong U for whom the task of CF algorithm is to find an item likeliness that can be of two forms prediction and recommendation.
 Prediction is numerical value P expressing the predicted likeliness of item for the active user.
 Recommendation is a list of N items that the active user will like the most.
 ### There two different  CF algorithms user-based and item-based.
 User-based algorithms utilize entire user-item data to generate prediction.
 The idea is to find out a set of users (known as neighbours), that have a history of agreeing with the target user.
 Once such a set is formed, the system uses an algorithm to combine the preferences of neighbors to produce a prediction or top-N recommendations for active user.
 In contrast, Item based approach looks into the set of items the target user has rated and computes how similar they are to the target item i and then select k most similar items {i1,i2,..,ik}.
 At the same time their corresponding similarities {s1,s2,..,sik} are also computed.